baymac/buy-me-crypto/README.md

 The following dependencies are required to build and run this app:

-- Install node (v14 recommended)
+- Install node (v14.18.1 recommended)
-- Install yarn
+- Install yarn (v1.22.5 recommended)

 The following dependencies are required to test this app: